 What is Black Friday?

 Black Friday is the unofficial start of the Christmas shopping season.
 Since 2005, it's been the US's busiest shopping day.
 Many retailers offer extra sales and special offers, while people storm the stores and websites.
 Every year many people are seriously injured or even die due to shootings or getting trampled to death.
-Before Black Friday 2019, was 12 dead and 117 injured.
+Before Black Friday 2022,was 17 dead and 125 injured.
 Please remember it's just shopping - calm down, and don't help to increase those numbers anymore.

 When is Black Friday?

-In 2019, Black Friday is on 29th November.
+In 2022, Black Friday is on 25th November.
 As usual, it's the first Friday after Thanksgiving.
-Yes, you know, that day where you are thankful for everything in your life.
+Yes, you know, that day when you are thankful for everything in your life.